 A Day in the Life of an HVAC Technician

-Average Salary for HVAC Technicians and Other HVAC Careers
+Average Salary for {Professional Technicians|Technicians|Full-Time Technicians and Other Careers in HVAC

-In addition to having your own business, there are a few other career opportunities.
-These involve:
+Aside from having your own business, there are a wide range of other career opportunities.
+These include:

 HVAC manager, $72,515 average salary